Houston Military Divorce Lawyers

 To file for divorce in Texas, you must have been a "domiciliary” of the state for at least six months prior to filing for divorce, as well as a resident of the county that you are filing in for at least 90 days prior to filing for divorce.
 Furthermore, Texas law considers that a military service member who chooses Texas as his or her domicile to be a resident domiciliary of Texas regardless of where that person’s military service takes him or her.

-Do you currently living in Texas, or is Texas your home and you are away on active military service?
+Do you currently live in Texas, or is Texas your home and you are away on active military service?
 Would you like to proceed with a military divorce?
 If so, then contact the law firm of Diggs & Sadler now!
 Our Houston military divorce attorneys can review your case and help you determine if you meet the state’s residency requirements.

 Federal law dictates that couples married for 10 years or more must share a military member’s retirement benefits.
 However, Texas also has additional laws that are applied to couples married for any length of time.
 This means that any benefits accrued during the duration of the marriage can be subject to division during a divorce.

 Texas is a community property state.
 Military couples should be aware that in Texas, property acquired during the marriage will typically be divided.
 Each party may be able to assert their rights to preserve separate property to themselves, that is, property that they can prove was acquired prior to marriage or acquired by gift or inheritance.

 When it comes to dividing the property itself, Texas law requires a judge to divide the community property in a way that is considered “just and right.”

 If the marriage has lasted for at least 20 years and during those 20 years your spouse served in the military, you are eligible to receive health insurance and other benefits through the military even after divorce.
 If you do not meet those requirements, there may be other legal avenues to explore, depending on your situation.